daniel-234/frontend-nanodegree-feedreader/README.md

 ## Getting Started

 To load the app, download a copy of the project to your local machine and open the file index.html with your browser.
-Alternatively, you can load it online from this [GitHub Pages project repository](https://daniel-234.github.io/frontend-nanodegree-feedreader/).
 If all tests pass, you should see Jasmine's output showing the number of specs that ran with 0 failures, on a green background.
 Any failure, underlined by a red background, reports that there were tests that did not pass.

 ## Author